seejohnrun/seejohnrun.github.io/_posts/2011-02-13-coffeescript.markdown

   _syntaxhighlighter_encoded: '1'
   dsq_thread_id: '351130754'
 ---
 I m currently going through the same phase in my relationship with <a href="http://jashkenas.github.com/coffee-script/">CoffeeScript</a> that I went through a year ago with <a href="http://haml-lang.com/">Haml</a> and <a href="http://sass-lang.com/">Sass</a>.
 For those of you unfamiliar with CoffeeScript, its just a little syntax language that compiles directly to Javascript.
 Why would you want that?
-Well, let s look at Haml and Sass:
+Well, let's look at Haml and Sass:

 <strong>Haml</strong>